Important Features Of The GRE

 WHY IS GRE TESTING REQUIRED?

-GRE testing provides a common platform for students coming from different walks of life and having different socioeconomic backgrounds.
+GRE provides a common platform for students coming from different walks of life and having different socioeconomic backgrounds.
 The schools they have attended and the qualifying tests that they have appeared in are not comparable.
 Thus the need of a common standardized test is felt at the time of admission into colleges.
 Instead of appearing for separate admission tests of different colleges, the students can just appear in the GRE and send their scores to these colleges.
 It also helps the colleges to choose deserving students over the non-deserving ones.
-GRE testing caters to these needs because of its standardized format and its universal acceptability.
+This test caters to these needs because of its standardized format and its universal acceptability.